pifroggi/vs_degrade/README.md

 __*`quality`*__
 Image quality in the range 1-100 with 1 being the worst.
-Can be a single value or randomized each frame by providing a range: `quality=[30, 80]`
+Can be a constant value or randomized each frame by providing a range: `quality=[30, 80]`

 __*`fields`* (optional)__
 Will separate the clip into fields, degrade each field seperately, then put them back together.
 This creates interlacing artifacts like combing and more mosquito noise.

 __*`planes`* (optional)__
 Which planes to degrade.
 Any unmentioned planes will simply be copied.